Energy Facilities Siting / Licensing Process

 Electricity deregulation began on March 31, 1998.
-From 1998 through today, electric generation projects, totaling 35,682.5 MW, have been reviewed and licensed by the Energy Commission.
-60 of these licensed facilities have been built and are on-line producing 21,185 MW.
-Workload has been at historic levels these past several years with the peak number of applications for new projects twice that of the peak in the 1980s.
-Over the past several years, the Commission tracked upwards of 150 potential projects 50 MW and larger; however, most of these projects were not filed with the Energy Commission because of unfavorable market conditions.
+From 1998 through today, electric generation projects, totaling 34,692.90 MW, have been reviewed and licensed by the Energy Commission.
+64 of these licensed facilities have been built and are on-line producing 22,055 MW.
+The Energy Commission is continuously tracking potential projects 50 MW and larger; however, many of these projects are not filed with the Energy Commission due to unfavorable market conditions.
 Currently there are 9 Projects in the review process with a proposed total of 4,707 MW of power.

 During the energy crisis (2000-2002), the Energy Commission utilized several processes and timelines.
 On the Emergency Orders of the Governor, a 21-day review was implemented for peaker projects (projects that would normally operate less than 2,500 hours per year).
 Additionally, 4-month and 6-month processes were authorized by the legislature on a short-term basis.
 The legislation establishing these licensing processes contained sunset clauses and the processes have expired.